C2SP/wycheproof/doc/rsa.md

 BouncyCastle supports additional algorithm names with SHA-3 such as `RSA/ECB/OAEPwithSHA3-256andMGF1Padding`.
 It is in principle possible to use SHAKE128 and SHAKE256 as an alternative to MGF1 (similar to RFC 8702).
-Since we are not aware of any standards or RFCs makeing such a proposal, there are no test vectors using SHA-3.
+Since we are not aware of any standards or RFCs making such a proposal, there are no test vectors using SHA-3.

 **Encoding keys** It is possible to include RSAES-OAEP parameters in DER and PEM